 Vibe:

 "Camgirl" is dark, honest, and deeply feminist.
-Mazzei has a real gift for describing her experiences frankly, without judgement or detachment.
+Mazzei has a real gift for describing her experiences frankly, without judgment or detachment.
 She's self-aware, but not self-hating, which I think is an important distinction.
 She's no longer a camgirl, but this memoir isn't about her looking back on those years with newfound wisdom and disdain.
 It's not like, "Oh, how could I have done that?"
 She's not chastising her former self but trying hard to figure out how it factors into her current identity.

 Best time to read: